Sponsored by USENIX, the Advanced Computing Systems Association.

 Enigma emphasizes presentation quality, so we are looking for great explainers of ideas: those who can describe complex topics and convey their excitement while maintaining the integrity of science and engineering.

 To achieve a cohesive program and high-quality talks, the program committee will work with all speakers ahead of the conference via a series of practice sessions to help them craft and best tell their story within the larger context of the conference.
-In particular, by submitting an Enigma talk, speakers agree that—if selected—they will participate in three mandatory practice sessions with assigned Enigma PC members scheduled for the weeks of November 9, December 7, and January 11.
+In particular, by submitting an Enigma talk, speakers agree that—if selected—they will participate in three mandatory virtual practice sessions with assigned Enigma PC members scheduled for the weeks of November 8, December 6, and January 10.

 - Speaker Name